The basic idea of a deposit is to deposit something valuable and get it back later.

 Even 15 years after its introduction, the system is still not complete.
 If the Green Party have their way, the deposit system will be simplified.
 According to this, retailers will in future be forced to take back reusable bottles as well, and all PET bottles without exception will be subject to a deposit.

-Norway’s deposit system
+Norway’s deposit return scheme

 The deposit system for reusable packaging in Norway has its origins in 1902.
 The idea of integrating donation campaigns when returning the deposit originated in Norway.
 Today, the system is operated by Norsk Risirk AS, which was founded in 1999, after being approved by the Norwegian Environmental Protection Agency.
 Among other things, this company has exclusive rights to manage the deposit system for disposable packaging.
 In order to provide financial support for the costs of processing empty one-way and returnable bottles, the company pays a fee to all stores and supermarkets in the country.